Configure

 folder in your SFTP client, and download your site'swp-config.php

-file.Locate the configuration added by WP-CLI, and comment out the line that sets
+file.Locate the configuration added by WP-CLI, and modify the line that sets

 DOMAIN_CURRENT_SITE